Writer: Dan Jurgens

 Page 20 – Panel 4: Despite being asked to help, the Spectre refuses as, at this point, the entropy rifts are seen as “natural disasters” which, as the spirit of vengeance, he has no concerns with.

-Page 21 – Panels 5 to 8: Back at Vanishing Point, Waverider learns of the Crisis on Infinite Earths.
+Page 21 – Panels 5 to 8: Back at Vanishing Point, Waverider learns of the first Crisis.

 Page 22 – Panel 1: The Justice Society assemble with Hawkman and Vandal Savage.
 Left to right are Flash, Wildcat, the Atom, Dr. Mid-Nite and Hourman.